1. Home

 Fund management, logical thinking, financial accounting, organizational management, practical coaching, compliance, green renovation (LED) seminar, etc.

-Examples of training programs by external lecturers in FY2022 (23 programs were conducted in total):
+Examples of training programs by external lecturers in FY2024 (19 programs were conducted in total):

-(1) Compliance training for those engaged in investment management business (June 2022 and January 2023)
+(1) Compliance training for those engaged in investment management business (June 2024, February 2025)

 ・Training Program by External Institution